ethereum/EIPs/assets/eip-6123/README.md

 # SDC Solidity implementation

 ## Description
-This sdc implementation aims to implement process logic in a very lean way using an integrative solidity implementation and according unit tests
+The reference SDC implementation can be unit tested with hardhat to understand the trade process logic.

+### Compile and run tests with hardhat
+We provide the essential steps to compile the contracts and run provided unit tests

 ### Provided Contracts and Tests
 - `contracts/ISDC.sol` - Interface contract